I have a big announcement, I have won the primary election and been moved to the general election, thank you everybody who voted for me.

 5. Medical Care For Veterans: I would like to make Salt Lake the first city to allow veterans to choose the medical facility that they’d like to use, so they can get the care that they need quickly and efficiently.

-6. Illegal Immigration: I would like to empower the police to be able to determine a person’s status by asking simple questions, without worrying about a personal law suite or a suite against the department.
+6. Illegal Immigration: I would like to empower the police to be able to determine a person’s status by asking simple questions, without worrying about a personal law suit or a suit against the department.

 7. Homeless: I will be working with local churches and city organizations to help mitigate the homeless problem in the downtown area of Salt Lake City.
 I have made alliances with a local church to help get these people educated and back to work.